-- the initiation, timing, progress and results of our preclinical testing, clinical trials, and to the extent applicable, post-marketing commitments, for our HAE product candidates, RAPIVAB, BCX4430, and our other research and development efforts; - the further preclinical development, clinical development, commercialization, or post-marketing studies by either us or partners of our product candidates and products, including our HAE program, RAPIVAB, BCX4430, and early stage discovery programs; - the potential funding from our contracts with the Biomedical Advanced Research and Development Authority within the United States Department of Health and Human Services ("BARDA/HHS") and the National Institute of Allergy and Infectious Diseases within the United States Department of Health and Human Services ("NIAID/HHS") for the development of BCX4430; - the potential for government stockpiling orders of RAPIVAB, additional regulatory approvals of RAPIVAB or milestones royalties or profit from commercial sales of RAPIVAB by us or our partners; - the potential use of RAPIVAB as a treatment for H1N1, H5N1, and H7N9 or other strains of influenza; - the implementation of our business model, strategic plans for our business, products, product candidates and technology; - our ability to establish and maintain collaborations or out-license rights to our drug candidates; - plans, programs, progress and potential success of our collaborations, including Sequirus UK Limited ("SUL") for RAPIVAB, Mundipharma International Holdings Limited ("Mundipharma") for forodesine and Shionogi & Co., Ltd. ("Shionogi") and Green Cross Corporation ("Green Cross") for peramivir in their territories; - JPR Royalty Sub LLC's ("Royalty Sub") ability to service its payment obligations in respect of the PhaRMA Notes, and our ability to benefit from our equity interest in Royalty Sub; - the foreign currency hedge agreement entered into by us in connection with the issuance by Royalty Sub of the PhaRMA Notes; - the scope of protection we are able to establish and maintain for intellectual property rights covering our products, product candidates and technology; - our ability to operate our business without infringing the intellectual property rights of others; - estimates of our expenses, revenues, capital requirements and our needs for additional financing; - the timing or likelihood of regulatory filings or regulatory agreements, deferrals and approvals; - · our ability to raise additional capital to fund our operations; - our financial performance; and - competitive companies, technologies and our industry.
+- the preclinical development, clinical development, commercialization, or post-marketing studies of our product candidates and products, including our hereditary angioedema ("HAE") program, peramivir, galidesivir, and early stage discovery programs; - the potential funding from our contracts with the Biomedical Advanced Research and Development Authority (the "BARDA/HHS") and the National Institute of Allergy and Infectious Diseases ("NIAID/HHS") for the development of galidesivir; - the potential for government stockpiling orders of peramivir, additional regulatory approvals of peramivir, or milestones, royalties or profit from sales of peramivir by us or our partners; - the potential use of peramivir as a treatment for H1N1, H5N1, and H7N9 or other strains of influenza; - the implementation of our business model, strategic plans for our business, products, product candidates and technology; - · our ability to establish and maintain collaborations or out-license rights to our product candidates; - · plans, programs, progress and potential success of our collaborations, including Seqirus UK Limited ("SUL") for peramivir, Mundipharma International Holdings Limited ("Mundipharma") for forodesine, and Shionogi & Co., Ltd. ("Shionogi") and Green Cross Corporation ("Green Cross") for peramivir in their territories; - the ability of our wholly-owned subsidiary, JPR Royalty Sub LLC ("Royalty Sub"), to service its payment obligations in respect of its PhaRMA Senior Secured 14.0% Notes due 2020 (the "PhaRMA Notes"); - · the foreign currency hedge agreement entered into by us in connection with the issuance by Royalty Sub of the PhaRMA Notes; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - · our ability to operate our business without infringing the intellectual property rights of others; - · estimates of our expenses, revenues, capital requirements, annual cash utilization, and our needs for additional financing; - · our ability to continue as a going concern; - the timing or likelihood of regulatory filings or regulatory agreements, deferrals and approvals; - · our ability to raise additional capital to fund our operations or repay our recourse debt obligations; - · our ability to comply with the covenants as set forth in the agreements governing our debt obligations; - · our financial performance; and - · competitive companies, technologies and our industry.